org9711/abon/README.md

 * Different unicode icons for each product, stored in Database

 ## Further Feature Ideas
+* Products - Checkout - Don't erase popup entries when closing
 * Products - Checkout - Bing Maps API to verify address is within suitable distance before order
+* Products - Basket - Add warning for the above
 * Products - Display - Stock counter
 * Admin - Order summary - how many of each product sold
 * Admin - Group close orders / map of where orders are